Azure/azure-batch-software-entitlement/docs/walk-through.md

 **NOTE**: Don't leave these checks disabled when you do the release build of your package.
 Failing to restore these checks will make it much easier for a man-in-the-middle attack.

-### Things to try

-Once you've successfully validated a token, here are some things to try:
+## Suggested test cases

+Once you have successfully integrated the software entitlement library into your application, test that your application does not run in each of the following cases:

+* When no value is defined for the environment `AZ_BATCH_SOFTWARE_ENTITLEMENT_TOKEN`.
+* When no value is defined for the environment variable `AZ_BATCH_ACCOUNT_URL`.
+* When the server identified by `AZ_BATCH_ACCOUNT_URL` is unresponsive.
+* When the server identified by `AZ_BATCH_ACCOUNT_URL` returns an error (5xx response code).
-* Try a token that has already expired.
+* When the token has already expired.
-* Try a token that is not yet enabled.
+* When the token is not yet valid.
-* Try requesting entitlement for an application not listed in the token
-* Try requesting entitlement from a different machine on your network
+* When the token does not enable your application but does enable other applications.
+* When the token enables your application on a machine with a different IP address.